open-dollar/od-subgraph/README.md

 docker-compose up
 ```

-6) Create a .env file and set the .env variables that are listed in the .env.example
+6) Create a .env file and set the .env variables that are listed in the .env.example (to find the current .env variables visit the Environment Variables section of the NGINX Render service)

 7) Create the subgraph with the following command, making sure to replace the name in package.json with the name of your subgraph: